edwardrowe/user-configs/README.md

 1) Use Dracula themes https://draculatheme.com/

 ### Using Bash

-1) Create a symbolic link to the .bash_profile, in order to keep them up to date with the repo: `ln -s ~/Development/user-configs/.bash_profile .bash_profile`

 1) Install bash completion for git.
 (For more info see [here](https://github.com/bobthecow/git-flow-completion/wiki/Install-Bash-git-completion)): `brew install git bash-completion`